ccss-rs/openrefine-workshop/index.md

 # CCSS OpenRefine Workshop
 OpenRefine is a powerful free and open source tool for working with messy data: cleaning it and transforming it from one format into another.
-This lesson will teach you to use OpenRefine to effectively clean and format data and automatically track any changes that you make.
-Many people comment that this tool saves them literally months of work.
+This workshop will teach you to use OpenRefine to effectively clean and format data and automatically track any changes that you make.
+Many people comment that this tool saves them  months of work.

 ## Setup
 For this lesson you will need the following:
 - [OpenRefine](https://openrefine.org/).
-Detailed instructions for Windows and Mac are available: https://datacarpentry.org/openrefine-socialsci/setup.html
+Detailed instructions for Windows and Mac are available: [https://datacarpentry.org/openrefine-socialsci/setup.html](https://datacarpentry.org/openrefine-socialsci/setup.html)
-  - If after installation and running OpenRefine, it does not automatically open for you, point your browser at http://127.0.0.1:3333/ or http://localhost:3333 to launch the program.
+  - If after installation and running OpenRefine, it does not automatically open for you, point your browser at [http://127.0.0.1:3333/](http://127.0.0.1:3333/) or [http://localhost:3333](http://localhost:3333) to launch the program.
 - Any web browser (Works best on Google Chrome, Opera, Microsoft Edge.
 Some known issues in Firefox)
-- Our common dataset: https://figshare.com/ndownloader/files/30848404 The data are a simplified version of a teaching dataset from the Studying African Farm-Led Irrigation (SAFI) database.
+- Our common dataset: [https://figshare.com/ndownloader/files/30848404](https://figshare.com/ndownloader/files/30848404) The data are a simplified version of a teaching dataset from the Studying African Farm-Led Irrigation (SAFI) database.

 ### Documents
 We will also use the following documents: